jon-harper/OmniBox/docs/tour.md

 ![render of a case with two 40mm fans and a 60mm fan mounted externally][38]

 Externally mounted fans use :material-alpha-f-box: :material-alpha-c-box-outline: [fan cages][13] to cover the fan blades.
 There are a large number of fan sizes supported, each with a matching TPU :material-alpha-f-box: :material-alpha-g-box-outline: fan gasket.
-The gaskets are optional.
+The gaskets are optional and serve to reduce noise.

 [1]: img/printed_parts/core.png
 [2]: img/printed_parts/trays.png